Doug Liman: Career

 Liman's first major success was Swingers, released in 1996.
 The film, written by Jon Favreau and based on Favreau's life, is a comedy about struggling actors amid the L.A. club milieu.
 Liman raised the funding and the film was made on the cheap, starring Favreau and his friends (Vince Vaughn, Ron Livingston, and Patrick Van Horn), ultimately cost $250,000.
 The film was a critical success, and jump-started the careers of Liman and the featured actors.
 Liman sold the film to Miramax for $5.5 million.

 Liman next directed Go (1999), which tracks the events of a drug deal gone wrong through three different points of view as plot lines diverge and reconverge; Liman was also the film's cinematographer.
 The film was a modest success, grossing $28.4 million worldwide against a $20 million budget, and garnered positive reviews from critics.

 In 1999, Liman shot a commercial for Nike featuring Tiger Woods.

 Liman next directed the 2002 action thriller The Bourne Identity starring Matt Damon, an adaptation of the 1980 Robert Ludlum novel.
 The film was a box office success, earning over $200 million, and began a Bourne film franchise that has since included four additional films.
-Liman only directed the first Bourne film, but served as an executive producer for three of the four sequels (2004's The Bourne Supremacy, 2007's The Bourne Ultimatum and 2016's Jason Bourne).
+Liman directed only the first Bourne film, after a notoriously "chaotic" shoot disrupted his relationship with the studio.
+As he had personally acquired the rights to the franchise from Ludlum, he served as an executive producer for three of the four sequels (2004's The Bourne Supremacy, 2007's The Bourne Ultimatum and 2016's Jason Bourne).

 Liman executive-produced and directed the first two episodes ("Premiere" and "The Model Home") of the successful Fox prime time drama The O.C.
 (2003–2007).
 Liman produced and directed a series of comedy shorts for the Chrysler Film Project and Cannes Film Festival entitled Indie Is Great.

-Liman also directed Mr. & Mrs. Smith (2005), a comedic thriller about an increasingly distant married couple, both secretly assassins, who are hired to kill each other.
-The film was Liman's most commercially successful to date, and is well known for the off-screen romance that developed between stars Brad Pitt and Angelina Jolie after making the film.
+Liman also directed Mr. & Mrs. Smith (2005), a romantic comedy about an increasingly distant married couple who come to fear their whole relationship was a lie after they discover they are both secretly assassins.
+The film was Liman's most commercially successful to date, and is well known for the off-screen romance that developed between stars Brad Pitt and Angelina Jolie while making the film.

 In 2005, Liman signed on to direct the pilot episode of NBC's television series Heist, which is about a season-long attempt to rob three jewelry stores on Beverly Hills' swanky Rodeo Drive.
 Also that same year, the production company Hypnotic has struck a deal with NBC Universal Television Studio.
 Shortly afterwards, he renamed the production company from Hypnotic to Dutch Oven.

 His film adaptation of Steven Gould's science fiction novel Jumper was released in 2008.